Passionate about sport and keen to study a sport degree that can lead to a career in teaching? This exciting new course is for you.

 You'll study modules such as:

-- Psychology and Education Understanding Teaching and Learning
+- Psychology and Education Understanding Teaching and Learning - This module is concerned with the contribution psychology has made to the education sector

 You'll also choose one from the following optional modules:

-- Mentoring in Education and Lifelong Learning
+- Contemporary Debates in Education and Lifelong Learning

 You'll also choose one from the following optional modules: